 Chase Stone is a freelance illustrator and concept artist based in New York .
 He works regularly in the realm of fantasy and science fiction, but has extensive experience in all shades of illustration from book covers and interiors to editorial, advertising, and film.
-Chris’s exemplary grasp on combining atmospheric composition, color palettes and refined figures evoke a timeless mood in his narrative illustrations.
+Chase’s exemplary grasp on combining atmospheric composition, color palettes and refined figures evoke a timeless mood in his narrative illustrations.

 The American Interest